yzziizzy/gpuedit/DEVELOPMENT.md

 * Quick find/replace on current line only
 * Hoist declaration to top of block/fn
 * tail -f mode
-* Sort lines
+* Sort lines (ignoring leading whitespace)
 * Caps modification of words in selection
 * Expand or collapse multiline fn arg list
 * Comment autocomplete
 * Remap selected key codes, only for editor
 * Jump to declaration
 * Swap current and next word
+* Collapse whitespace

 == BUGS ==
 * Selection pivot is not consistent
 * Mouse scroll on files with fewer lines than the screen
-* Scrollbar follows cursor, not screen
 * Cut/Copy should do nothing without an active selection
 * Should not be able to delete the last line
 * Fix cursor position after undo
-* GM should pop focus stack if focused control is deleted
+* GUIManager should pop focus stack if focused control is deleted

 == Low Priority ==
 * Optimize all buffer operations for minimal line renumbering